-Netflix blows out the fourth quarter after setting itself up for a huge end of the year
+Netflix’s international growth is exploding as its looks beyond the U.S.

 Holy cow, we have quite the beat for Netflix.

+Drilling down further, it looks like Netflix’s international growth is showing an even stronger performance even though it’s still investing aggressively in U.S.-based original content.
+While the company has started aggressively expanding internationally, it still has to reconcile its domestic strategy — creating strong original content — with audiences abroad.
+Those audiences may have different tastes or watching patterns, but the company said the early results of its efforts are positive, referencing one of its new shows.

+But part of the challenge will also be ensuring that it has a hefty catalog of content beyond the original shows it produces, and Netflix said that it’s focusing on local content that travels across multiple regions like Japanese anime and Turkish dramas.
+Original shows can bring in new subscribers, but after the binging is done there has to be plenty of content that keeps those users hooked.
+But as more people subscribe, Netflix will have more room to build those partnerships and increasingly Netflix can’t be ignored internationally.
+Netflix said it would invest $6 billion in content on a P&L basis, up from $5 billion in 2016.

 Netflix set itself up for a huge fourth quarter by first, earlier in the year, revising down its third-quarter subscriber growth expectations.
 It then, after handily beating those expectations, turned around and raised the expectations for the fourth quarter for subscribers.
 That first step back in expectations worried Wall Street a bit, but then the subsequent beat raised the bar for what the company expected — a breakout fourth quarter.Indeed, signs may have pointed to that.
 In early December, Netflix became the top-grossing iPhone app on the App Store for the first time.
 While Netflix has been aggressively expanding internationally, continued slow domestic growth has been a theme for the company for the past several quarters.
 Netflix’s strategy has been to continually invest in new original content that’ll continue to rack up critic awards — and new domestic subscribers.
+Netflix also added offline viewing in the fourth quarter, which likely also helped propel usage and the popularity of the app on the App Store.

 And there’s been plenty of new domestic content.
 Netflix has a number of new series additions to its catalogs like Luke Cage, The Crown and The OA, all of which were called out in its report as successful new additions.
 If it keeps bringing in new content and IP like that, it can help continue to attract new subscribers — in particular in domestic markets.